Skip to content

 I have started to try to make my voice heard more broadly through the Public Voices Fellowship, where I became a member of the 2022 cohort of the OpEd Project.
 My first opinion piece was published in The Scientist about why we need to recognize disparities in field science.

-I am busy curating the new Human Origins exhibit at the Yale Peabody Museum of Natural History during its massive, multi-year renovation.
+I am curator for the new Human Origins exhibit at the Yale Peabody Museum of Natural History during its massive, multi-year renovation.

 In 2022, I travelled to Malawi to develop relationships with stakeholders…